jacobjuul/express-webpack-elm/README.md

 # express-webpack-elm

-This is a boilerplate using
+This is a simple boilerplate using
 * express
 * webpack with HMRE
 * elm